rapid7/awsaml/README.md

 flow repeats every 50 minutes so the developer has a valid set of AWS keys while the application's running.

-* User Management: Github
+* User Management: SSH Keys
 * Code Complexity: Low
 * Requires Client: Yes
 * Requires Server: Yes

 ## Authenticate with SAML
 SAML authentication requires the application authenticate with an identity provider e.g. Okta.
-The developer's Okta crednetials are cached in a cookie so they're only required to reauthenticate when the cookie expires.
+The developer's identity provider credentials are cached in a cookie so they're only required to authenticate when the cookie expires.
 Every 50 minutes, the application takes the following actions

 1. Authenticates the developer with the identity provider.
 2. Reads the SAML authentication response returned from the identity provider.